-Breaking News: Kenny Combs and Alex Segarra, Limited out on Fluke using peanut bunker.
-These Patchogue locals fished just outside the Patchogue River in 5ft of water.
-The fish were coming to the surface to feed on their baits.
+Breaking News: These Patchogue locals fished just outside the Patchogue River in 5ft of water.
+Weakfish were coming to the surface to feed on their baits.
 The largest fish tipped the scale at 6lbs.

 Striped Bass fishing around the local south shore inlets has picked up in the last week with reports of fish being caught in the inlets as well as the surrounding cuts.
 Most of the fish being caught are schoolies but there are keepers in the mix.
 The start and end of both tides are more productive with the night bite being better then during the day.
 Fresh Clam will work during the day.
-Bluefish action has continued at the south shore inlets . the boat action has remained steady drifting live baits and trolling tubes with wire line.
+Bluefish action has continued at the south shore inlets . the boat action has remained steady drifting live bait and trolling tubes.